jtimbobolan/shared-ui-components/navigation/TAILWIND_GUIDE.md

 ### CSS not applying?
 1. Make sure you run `npm run build` (not just `npm run build:ts`)
 2. Check that `dist/styles.css` exists
-3. Verify `app-navigation-lit.compiled.ts` was created
+3. Verify `cw-navigation-lit.compiled.ts` was created

 ### Tailwind directives showing errors in editor?
 - This is normal!
 The `@tailwind` and `@apply` directives are processed by Tailwind CLI
 - Errors will disappear after running `npm run build:css`

 ### TypeScript compilation errors?
-- Make sure `app-navigation-lit.compiled.ts` exists
+- Make sure `cw-navigation-lit.compiled.ts` exists
 - Run the full build: `npm run build`

 ## Example: Adding a New Color Scheme